 Especially on the east side of the quad, there are lots of food trucks, selling all kinds of stuff.
 Mainly dogs, burgers, barbecue, ice cream and the like.

-My personal favorite of these is Jim’n’Nicks barbecue, but everybody has opinions.
+My personal favorite of these is Jim’n’Nicks barbecue (those small, sweet cornbread muffins are awesome!), but everybody has opinions.

 - Gameday Done Right – Alabama (official tailgating tents)

 - UAgameday.com Tailgating information